arnaudporet/konect/readme.md

 * konect does not handle multigraphs (i.e. networks with nodes connected by more than one edge)
 * the master network must be provided as a sif file (see above)
-* in the txt files containing the node lists: one node per line
+* in the txt files containing the node lists (see above): one node per line
 * since konect uses random walks:
-    * results can be different between identical runs
+    * the results can be different between identical runs
     * returning all the possible connecting paths is not guaranteed
 * setting `selfConnect` at `1` and/or `shortest` at `0` can greatly increase the size of the returned network
 * increasing `maxWalk`:
-    * increases the robustness of results
+    * increases the robustness of the results
     * but also increases the computational time

 ## The examples

 All the master sif used in these examples are adapted from pathways coming from [KEGG Pathway](http://www.genome.jp/kegg/pathway.html).

-* example 1: typical use
+* example 1: typical usage
     * `./konect MAPK_signaling_pathway.sif sources.txt targets.txt 100 1000000 0 1`
     * networkFile: the MAPK signaling pathway (1194 edges)
     * sourceFile: contains the nodes EGFR and IL1R1